History of UK immigration control: Secure Borders, Safe Haven

 In 2002 Immigrations Service Ports Directorate achieved its highest number of refusals at the border ever, 50,362 as compared with 17,220 refusals at port in 1994.
 The gradual impact of more visas being issued abroad and the greater emphasis on screening people pre-entry reduced the figure, as did the general fall in non-EEA passenger from its peak in 2000.
 By 2004, 31,930 passengers were refused entry at port and subsequently removed and, in 2010 the figure had markedly fallen to 18,276.

 In February 2002 the government published the white paper Secure Borders, Safe Haven.
 In many ways this was a continuation of the modernisation policies set out in its predecessor Fairer, Firmer, Faster in that it outlined plans for more electronic mechanisation of the controls such as iris recognition, heartbeat sensors, backscatter X-ray and gamma ray scanners which would be used at Dover and Coquelles to spot hidden illegal entrants.
 The new technology would be used, to speed through frequent travellers so that resources were better targeted at those more likely to present a problem.

 The document went beyond the creation of new technologies though and has to be seen in the context of its time.
-Numbers of new asylum seekers peaked in 2002 at 84,130, (the highest it would reach), keeping the issue of asylum firmly at the top of the political agenda.
+Numbers of new asylum seekers peaked in 2002 at 84,130, keeping the issue of asylum firmly at the top of the political agenda.
 It was a document that highlighted the changes in thinking and social attitudes that had taken place since the 1950s and 1960s when the background social policy assumptions had centred on the concept of assimilation.
 That idea had been replaced by multiculturalism and social cohesion.
 The document set out ideas as to how the difficult balance could be struck between controlling migration, promoting cultural acceptance, combating social exclusion and promoting a cohesive, modern sense of what it meant to be British.